GerHobbelt/HTMLawed/htmLawed_README.txt

   '0' - none  *
   'string' - dictated by values in 'string'
   'on*' (like 'onfocus') attributes not allowed - "

+  *direct_nest_list*
+  Allow direct nesting of a list within another without requiring it to be a list item; see section:- #3.3.4

+  '0' - no  *
+  '1' - yes

   *elements*
   Allowed HTML elements; see section:- #3.3